Why not see for yourself just what practical features SBB Mobile has to offer.

 To pay for tickets with your RekaCard, you will need to make your purchase at sbb.ch, log in, pay with your RekaCard and then display your ticket on your mobile phone.

-You can also use your iPhone’s Touch ID to authorise ticket purchases.
+You can also use your Touch ID/fingerprint sensor to authorise ticket purchases.

 Buy international tickets on your mobile phone: open www.sbb.ch in your phone’s browser, select the desktop view at the bottom of the page, then log in, buy your international ticket and display it in the app.
 This works for all tickets you can print from the computer – so for tickets to Germany, Austria, Italy and – in some cases – France.

-You can find the SBB Lost and Found Service on the quick select tile “Support” on the start page.
+You can find the SBB Lost and Found Service on the quick select tile “App support” on the start page.

 You can also enter postal addresses in the timetable search, e.g. Pfäffikon SZ, Huobstrasse 11.
 Then click on the navigation symbol on the right, next to the walking route.
 A map will open and you will be directed from your last public transport stop to your destination.